harshitpaunikar1/edge-ai-runtime-evaluation/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: One of those satisfying small wins.
+## 2025-02-20 - Day 9: Interactions

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to add the minimum JavaScript interactions needed to make the flow understandable so the final result looked a bit more complete.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Ended the day with working interactions in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.